Energy in Arkansas: Production

 More than 1,000 minor earthquakes in 2010 and 2011 in Greenbrier led to the Arkansas Oil and Gas Commission to close several hydraulic fracturing wells.
 Scientists at the University of Memphis and the Arkansas Geological Survey determined the quakes were likely caused by underground fracking wastewater disposal.
-Local residents filed five lawsuits in federal court against Chesapeake Operating Inc and BHP Billiton.
+Local residents filed five lawsuits in federal court against Chesapeake Energy and BHP Billiton.